Nikatik/Nikat/README.md

 # AfterInfo
-When you are codding,you should use [Makefile](https://www.csestack.org/makefile-tutorial-explained-example-beginners/).
+When you are codding, you should use [Makefile](https://www.csestack.org/makefile-tutorial-explained-example-beginners/).

 Why?